shamsghani/fingerprint-minutiae-matching/README.md

 ## Disclaimer

-This toolkit is all about fingerprints, but don't try using it to analyze your love life – that's a bit too complex even for us!
+Like I said at the start, my success has been limited, but play around with some of the variables, and if you get good performance out of it, why not open a pull request?
 Remember, this is meant for educational and fun purposes only.

 ## Authors

 This reimagined script is based on the brilliant work of Raffaele Cappelli.
-We've sprinkled some digital fairy dust to organize and enhance the code while keeping the scientific essence intact.

-So, what are you waiting for?
-Dive into the world of fingerprint analysis and unveil the secrets hidden in those unique patterns! 🕵️‍♂️🔍
+I have only organized it to make it more universally usable.